eugeis/ee-mdd/README.md

-ee-mdd is a DSL and generator for java, java script, etc.
+A text DSL and generator for different languages written in Groovy
 ======